All-charm tetraquarks at hadron colliders: A high-precision fragmentation perspective: Fragmentation of all-heavy tetraquarks

 Early studies of quarkonium production~\cite{Cacciari:1994dr,Cacciari:1995yt,Cacciari:1996dg} indicate that gluon fragmentation dominates for $p_T \gtrsim 10 \div 15$ GeV in $\Jpsi$ production, while analyses of charmed $B$ mesons~\cite{Kolodziej:1995nv,Artoisenet:2007xi} suggest thresholds up to $\sim 80$~GeV.
 By analogy, for tetraquarks with $M_{\TQc} \sim 4 m_c \simeq 6.5$ GeV and $M_{\TQb} \sim 4 m_b \simeq 18$ GeV, we conservatively identify the fragmentation region as $p_T \gtrsim 20$ GeV and $p_T \gtrsim 50$ GeV, respectively, which defines the kinematic domain of reliability for our FFs.

-At moderate and low $p_T$, fragmentation competes with multiparton interactions (MPIs), in particular double-parton scattering (DPS), where two independent hard scatterings occur in the same proton-proton collision.
-DPS has been extensively investigated in processes such as double-jet production~\cite{Ducloue:2015jba} and multiquarkonium final states, including $[\Jpsi{+}\Jpsi]$~\cite{Lansberg:2014swa,Lansberg:2020rft}, $[\Jpsi{+}\Yps]$~\cite{Lansberg:2020rft}, $[\Jpsi{+}Z]$~\cite{Lansberg:2016rcx}, $[\Jpsi{+}W]$~\cite{Lansberg:2017chq}, and triple-$\Jpsi$ production~\cite{dEnterria:2016ids,Shao:2019qob}, where it significantly affects low-$p_T$ observables.
+At moderate and low $p_T$, fragmentation competes with nonfragmentation single-parton scattering (SPS) mechanisms and, potentially, with MPIs, in particular DPS, where two independent hard scatterings occur within the same proton-proton collision.
+DPS has been extensively investigated in processes such as double-jet production~\cite{Ducloue:2015jba} and multiquarkonium final states, including $[\Jpsi{+}\Jpsi]$~\cite{Lansberg:2014swa,Lansberg:2020rft}, $[\Jpsi{+}\Yps]$~\cite{Lansberg:2020rft}, $[\Jpsi{+}Z]$~\cite{Lansberg:2016rcx}, $[\Jpsi{+}W]$~\cite{Lansberg:2017chq}, and triple-$\Jpsi$ production~\cite{dEnterria:2016ids,Shao:2019qob}, where it can significantly affect low-$p_T$ observables.

 In the context of tetraquarks, early studies based on double color-evaporation models predict rapidly increasing cross sections with energy in both proton-proton and proton-ion collisions, with possible enhancements scaling with the nuclear mass number $A$ or larger~\cite{Carvalho:2015nqf,Abreu:2023wwg}.
 Comparisons between single-parton and DPS production of $|c\bar{c}c\bar{c}\rangle$ states relevant for $T_{4c}$ show that DPS contributions can exceed single-parton ones by over an order of magnitude, depending on the kinematics~\cite{Maciula:2020wri}.